Is Samarkand Worth Visiting? The Lowdown

 We’ve travelled extensively through Uzbekistan and there’s a reason this ancient city is called the jewel in Uzbekistan’s crown.
 Based on our own experiences, we can say with an unequivocal yes that Samarkand is worth visiting.

-In this article, we walk you through the wonders of Samarkand, including the grandeur of Registan Square and its amazing nighttime lightshow, the sheer beauty of the Shah-I-Zinda necropolis and the countless architectural masterpieces found in this ancient city.
+In this article, we walk you through the wonders of Samarkand, including the grandeur of Registan Square and its amazing nighttime light show, the exquisite beauty of the Shah-I-Zinda necropolis and the countless architectural masterpieces found in this ancient city.

 Of all the famous Uzbek cities (TashkentBukhara and Khiva) we visited on the ancient Silk Road routes, Samarkand left the greatest impression.
-This city showcases its ancient history exquisitely, seamlessly blending both the old with the modern day.
+This city exquisitely showcases its ancient history, seamlessly blending the old with the modern day.

 There are so many amazing things to do in Samarkand.
 So, to make it easier for you, we’ve put together a comprehensive list of its most interesting attractions.